About Us

 Curriculum

-Gifted and High Ability Magnet: The Magnet Program is discussed above and continues for eligible students in grades 9-10.
-Effective Fall 2011, it will be expanded to include the 11th grade and the 12 grade by Fall 2012.
+Gifted and High Ability Magnet: The Magnet Program is discussed above and continues for eligible students in grades 7-12.

 International Baccalaureate Middle Years Programme: The Programme is described above and continues for all students in grades 7-10.

-AP Courses: US History, World History, US Government, Human Geography, English Language, English Literature, Spanish Language, Spanish Literature, Calculus AB, Calculus BC, Statistics, Biology, Environmental Science, Psychology, Art History and Studio Art.
+AP Courses: US History, World History, US Government, Human Geography, English Language, English Literature, Spanish Language, Spanish Literature, Calculus AB, Calculus BC, Statistics, Biology, Environmental Science, Psychology, Physics, Computer Science, and Studio Art.

 Drama: Theater Arts students produce and present a play each semester.
 Students also participate in drama competitions and festivals.